-3) In cases where the old S-NSSAI and the alternative S-NSSAI are associated with the same NSI, and the IP address is retained at same UPF and SMF does not change, the PDU session is associated with multiple S-NSSAIs in the network (i.e. NG-RAN, AMF, SMF, UPF).
-During PDU session establishment or HO procedure, the AMF notifies the alternative S-NSSAI to SMF and the SMF provides the alternative S-NSSAI to the NG-RAN without UE impact, as described in solution #1.
+3) In cases where the old S-NSSAI and the alternative S-NSSAI are associated with the same NSI, and the IP address is retained at same UPF and SMF does not change, the PDU sessions are modified to be associated to the replacement S-NSSAI.
+The AMF provides the replacement S-NSSAI to the UE with e.g. UCU, and then the AMF triggers the SMFs to perform PDU Session Modification procedures as to change the associated S-NSSAI for the PDU Session, while maintaining the PDU Session.

-Editor's note: It is FFS whether it is suitable to have a PDU Session to be associated with multiple S-NSSAIs and to use different S-NSSAI towards the UE compared to what is used within the network.
-It is FFS whether the same cannot be achieved by repartitioning resources where needed hence this solution may not be needed in normative phase.

 4) In cases where the old S-NSSAI is replaced by an alternative S-NSSAI deployed on a different NSIs, the following principles apply:

 a) The AMF performs UE MM configuration update (e.g. UCU procedure) to include the alternative S-NSSAI in the Allowed NSSAI and/or in the Configured NSSAI, if not included yet.
 The AMF provides information that the alternative S-NSSAI is associated with a replaced/mapped value to the old S-NSSAI in both roaming or non-roaming case; and independent whether the alternative S-NSSAI is part or not part of the Subscribed S-NSSAIs.

-Editor's note: It is FFS whether the existing Mapping Of Allowed NSSAI can be re-used, or an alternative IE (e.g. Replaced NSSAI) has to be specified.

-Editor's note: If there are existing PDU Sessions on the old S-NSSAI, it is FFS whether the AMF includes in the Allowed NSSAI the alternative S-NSSAI and temporarily the old S-NSSAI to ensure that first the PDU Session transfer to the alternative S-NSSAI is performed before releasing the PDU Session on the old S-NSSAI.
-Alternatively, the AMF provides information in MM message to the UE such that the UE does not locally release the old S-NSSAI as well as not establishing new PDU Sessions using the old S-NSSAI.

-Editor's note: It is FFS whether UE can be triggered to re-evaluate the URSP rules.
+AMF also provides information such that the UE does not release PDU Sessions associated to the old S-NSSAI before they are replaced by SM signaling.

-b) For a new PDU Session establishment request from the UE on the old S-NSSAI:
+b) For a new PDU Session establishment request from the UE on the old S-NSSAI, this would be an error case as AMF provided the info with an MM message, e.g. UCU, that the S-NSSAI is to be replaced.

-Editor's note: It is FFS whether (1) the AMF rejects the UE's request for PDU Session establishment with an indication to use an alternative S-NSSAI; or (2) the AMF proceeds with the PDU Session establishment to the SMF, the AMF indicates the alternative S-NSSAI to the SMF and the SMF proceeds with the PDU Session establishment on the alternative S-NSSAI.
-Alternatively, the AMF provides information in MM message to the UE such that the UE does not locally release the old S-NSSAI as well as not establishing new PDU Sessions using the old S-NSSAI i.e. the (1) is sufficient to handle the error case.

 c) For an existing PDU Session transfer from the old S-NSSAI to an alternative S-NSSAI:

-- The AMF notifies the current SMF, e.g. by triggering Nsmf_PDUSession_UpdateSMContext service operation, that the PDU Session is to be relocated to an alternative S-NSSAI and optionally indicates the alternative S-NSSAI.
+- The AMF notifies the current SMF (after step 4a), e.g. by triggering Nsmf_PDUSession_UpdateSMContext service operation, that the PDU Session is to be relocated to an alternative S-NSSAI and optionally indicates the alternative S-NSSAI.
+For the HR case, if HPLMN S-NSSAI is to be changed, then either AMF provides the alternative HPLMN S-NSSAI or the AMF does not provide any alternative HPLMN S-NSSAI.